-Compared to their yields two decades prior, there are now hundreds—even thousands—of more vines planted in each acre.
-These vines aim to produce grapes focused in taste and intensity by making the plants fight for sunlight, water, and nutrients.
+Compared to their yields two decades prior, hundreds—even thousands—more vines are planted on each acre.
+These vines aim to produce grapes focused on taste and intensity by making the plants fight for sunlight, water, and nutrients.

 One reason for the prevalence of Phylloxera and less productivity of new vine varieties is that plantation owners tried to accomplish too much in little time.
 Some of these novel rootstocks have exhibited evidence of previously unknown viruses.

-However, most farmers and winemakers who could afford the transformation have been delighted with the new rootstocks.
-For instance, a 1997 Robert Mondavi Cabernet Sauvignon is one of the rare wines produced totally from post-Phylloxera grapes.
+However, the new rootstocks delighted most farmers and winemakers who could afford the transformation.
+For instance, a 1997 Robert Mondavi Cabernet Sauvignon is a rare wine of totally post-Phylloxera grapes.

 Most winemakers, like Mr. Winiarski, use post-Phylloxera fruit and grapes from vineyards in the production of their wines.
-Likewise, Cabernet from Beringer Vineyards between 1994 and 1995 were developed partly from post-Phylloxera grapes.
+Likewise, Cabernet from Beringer Vineyards between 1994 and 1995 was partly from post-Phylloxera grapes.
 They proved to be excellent examples of the winery’s Knights Valley Cabernets.

 Although both wines were excellent, 1995 had a distinct flavor profile due to the addition of fresh grapes.
 The Beringer winemaker, Ed Sbragia, identified a unique sparkle (or brightness) in the 1995 vintage compared to the past vintages.